 The Ochoco Divide Group Site is a convenient place to camp while traveling across scenic State Highway 26 by bicycle or car.
 Resting at the top of the Ochoco Divide at an elevation of 4,700 ft., the group site is set on a hill away from the road as an extension of the general campground.
 Summertime in the Ochoco National Forest brings pleasant temperatures; the campground is closed during winter.

 The group site is part of the main Ochoco Divide Campground.
-There is no drinking water at the group or main campground.
-Visitors are advised to bring their own, though bottled water is available through the camp host if necessary.
+There is excellent quality drinking water throughout the main campground and near the group site.
 The group site can comfortably fit up to 12 people; no more than 35 are allowed.
 Parking is limited.
 Campers must park at the base of a small hill and walk up to the site.
-There is a day use area at the group site as well.
+There is a large group size fire ring as well.

 The scenery surrounding the campground alternates between thick Ponderosa pine forests and grassy meadows, though shortly beyond the campground the road descends into lower-elevation, arid canyon lands.